Time-of-use energy tariffs in the UK: are they worth it in 2026?

 Flexible households (WFH, smart appliances)

-If you can run laundry, dishwashers, dehumidifiers, or batch cooking outside peak periods, TOU can reward that flexibility.
+If you can run laundry, dishwashers, dehumidifiers, or batch cooking outside peak periods, TOU can reward that flexibility — especially with appliance timers or a smart-home setup.

 People who track usage

-If you’re unsure which bucket you fall into, use the comparison form and we’ll help you find the closest-fit options for your area.
+If you’re unsure which bucket you fall into, run a quick comparison and we’ll help you find the closest-fit options for your area.

 How time-of-use tariffs work (UK explanation)

 A time-of-use tariff sets different electricity unit rates for different time bands.
 Some tariffs have two rates (day/night), while others use multiple bands (off-peak, shoulder and peak).
+A handful are fully dynamic ("agile") and change every half-hour based on wholesale prices.
 Your standing charge can also differ from standard tariffs.

 Key point: A “cheap off-peak rate” only helps if enough of your kWh land in that window.
-If your peak rate is high, shifting just a small amount may not be enough to win overall.
+If your peak rate is well above the 26.11p cap, shifting just a small amount may not be enough to win overall.
+As a rough guide, you usually need to move at least 30–40% of your electricity off-peak for a TOU tariff to beat a good single-rate deal.

 A simple way to judge “worth it” before you switch

-- Check the peak rate: a very high peak price can cancel out gains if you still use lots of electricity at tea time.
+- Check the peak rate vs the cap: a peak price well above 26.11p/kWh can cancel out gains if you still use lots of electricity at tea time.

-- Compare standing charges: TOU tariffs may have different standing charges which affect low users most.
+- Compare standing charges: TOU tariffs may have a different standing charge from the 57.19p/day cap level, which affects low users most.

-- Confirm meter compatibility: smart TOU usually needs a smart meter; Economy 7/10 needs the right meter configuration.
+- Confirm meter compatibility: smart TOU and agile usually need a smart meter; Economy 7/10 needs the right meter configuration.

 - Compare whole-of-market: prices and eligibility vary by supplier and region — use a comparison service rather than guessing.